Jamie DeWolf: Films

 A year into the filming of Smoked, DeWolf enrolled in college at the San Francisco State University, where he received a film degree.

-He collaborated with Youth Speaks, a San Francisco-based organization focused on teen spoken word artists.
-DeWolf has directed multiple films for Youth Speaks' The Bigger Picture Project, "a joint effort by the non-profit youth development group Youth Speaks and the UCSF Department of Medicine's Center for Vulnerable Populations to raise awareness of type 2 diabetes. "films that flip the motif of the traditional this-is-your-brains-on-drugs PSA style and instead deliver frank messages about the social factors shaping our health.
-The project also launched a Spanish-language website and two bilingual films, as Latino communities are often disproportionately affected by type 2 diabetes."
+DeWolf has collaborated with Youth Speaks, a San Francisco-based organization focused on teen spoken-word artists and has directed several films for their "The Bigger Picture Project"—a joint effort with the UCSF Center for Vulnerable Populations to raise awareness of type 2 diabetes.
 Featured poets visit Bay Area high schools to perform their poetry and coach students to write their own health justice poetry.

 The films have garnered national attention.
-His short film 'Thin Line' about a family stricken with Diabetes and amputations "was the $5000 Grand Prize Winner of the Real Food Media Film Competition.
-The following year his film "Home Flavoured" also won the Grand Prize.
-The Thin Line and another Youth Speaks collaboration, The Dealer were accepted into the Food and Farm Film Festival.
-His film Perfect Soldiers won the youth category of The Sacramento Food Film Festival.
+His short film Thin Line about a family stricken with Diabetes and amputations was the $5000 Grand Prize Winner of the Real Food Media Film Competition.
+And the following year his film Home Flavored, also known as A Taste of Home, won the Grand Prize.

+The Thin Line and another Youth Speaks collaboration, The Dealer were accepted into the 2013 Food and Farm Film Festival at the Roxie Theater.
+His film Perfect Soldiers won the youth category of the 2015 Sacramento Food Film Festival.
 In 2015 DeWolf was commissioned to direct a feature-length documentary entitled "Biker with a Moral Compass: Dr. Dick Fine and the Evolving Culture of SFGH", a documentary portraying and paying tribute to the life, times and contributions of UCSF and SFGH physician Dick Fine MD, Founder and Former Director of the General Medicine Clinic.
-DeWolf's films with The Bigger Picture Project have attracted media attention from civileats.com, Good.is, and KQED.
-"The Bigger Picture has garnered national attention, including a feature on the homepage of The Huffington Post, over 1 million video views, recognition on Upworthy.com and the Food Farms Films Festival, as well as special presentations at the National Academy of Science's Institute of Medicine Public Health Literacy Roundtable, the National Soda Summit and the James Beard conference.
-The campaign's most distinguished national awards include the APHA Spirit of 1848 award for best video linking social justice to health, the UCSF 2014 Excellence in Partnership Award, the Real Food Media 2015 Grand Prize, the Latino Coalition for a Healthy California's Young Champion for Latino Health award and most recently best short film in the Youth category at the 2015 Sacramento Food Film Festival."